Using My Workbench

-This documentation is expected to be in the website group that is a child group of the documentation group.
+This documentation is expected to be in the website group.

-The documentation group has a url path of
+The website group has a relative URL path of

-When this managing content documentation gets assigned to the website group, its url path should expected to become:
+When this documentation gets assigned to the website group, its URL path should expected to become:

-The last part of the url path is derived from the title given to some content.
+The last part of the URL path is derived from the title of the content.